Sustainable ICT Educational program

 results would be similar.
 However within the UK, University

-computer usage revealed 80% of users logging into Social media as
+computer usage revealed 80% of users being Social media as compared

-compared to 95% of students in an equivalent overseas University
+to 95% of students in an equivalent overseas University undertaking

 - Surely children eager to learn and teachers dedicated to